Ausipainter/Desktop-Pet-Pygame/README.md

 To add your own pet:

-&emsp;Navigate to:
+&emsp;&emsp;Navigate to:

-&emsp;&emsp;Assets/Sprites/
+&emsp;&emsp;&emsp;Assets/Sprites/

-&emsp;Create a new folder with your pet’s name.
+&emsp;&emsp;Create a new folder with your pet’s name.

-&emsp;Inside that folder, add:
+&emsp;&emsp;Inside that folder, add:

-&emsp;&emsp; A Sprites folder
+&emsp;&emsp;&emsp; A Sprites folder

-&emsp;&emsp;A Configuration.txt file
+&emsp;&emsp;&emsp;A Configuration.txt file

- &emsp;&emsp;A Display.png image
+ &emsp;&emsp;&emsp;A Display.png image

-&emsp;&emsp;A Walk folder
+&emsp;&emsp;&emsp;A Walk folder

-&emsp;&emsp;A Idle folder
+&emsp;&emsp;&emsp;A Idle folder

-  Inside of walk and idle folders add your animation images(see animation Rules below)
+&emsp;&emsp;Inside of walk and idle folders add your animation images(see animation Rules below)

-  Even if you do not have an animation for them you must have at least one image in each
+&emsp;&emsp;Even if you do not have an animation for them you must have at least one image in each

 🎞️ Sprite Requirements

-  Your pet’s sprite folder must contain the following structure:
+&emsp;Your pet’s sprite folder must contain the following structure:

-PetName/Sprites/idle/1.png, 2.png....
+&emsp;&emsp;PetName/Sprites/idle/1.png, 2.png....

-PetName/Sprites/walk/1.png, 2.png....
+&emsp;&emsp;&emsp;PetName/Sprites/walk/1.png, 2.png....

-PetName/Configuration.txt
+&emsp;&emsp;&emsp;PetName/Configuration.txt

-PetName/Display.png
+&emsp;&emsp;&emsp;PetName/Display.png

 (Display.png is used to display the pet in the selection menu)